Download the content from this page to take away, or carry on scrolling to read.

 This is why taking charge of mobile workers requires a much greater focus on maintaining employee morale and motivation than conventional business management.

-A recent study by the Institute of Leadership and Management (ILM) found that, when a detailed analysis of work motivations was carried out - only 13% of employees said salary level was important.
+A study by the Institute of Leadership and Management (ILM) found that, when a detailed analysis of work motivations was carried out - only 13% of employees said salary level was important.

 The most powerful motivating factor, for 60% of respondents, was job satisfaction; closely followed by good relations with fellow workers.